KhlyninD/Libft/README.md

 # Libft

 ### Short descriptiion
-This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
-It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.
+This project is about coding a C library.
+It will contain a lot of general purpose functions your programs will rely upon.

 ### Grade
 125